JustOdaya/AceBotReports/.github/ISSUE_TEMPLATE/bugs-and-issues.md

 ---
 name: Bugs and issues
-about: Report bugs relating to AceBot and its services.
+about: Report bugs relating to Scarlett
 title: ''
 labels: Bug, Unconfirmed
 assignees: ''